 What’s the best time to visit Venice?

-A few facts about Venice
+a Few facts about Venice

 The floating city consists of 117 islands linked by bridges over the canals that separate them.
 Planning a trip to this wonder can be a little overwhelming, so be prepared to get lost.
-Even if you use Google Maps or related apps, you can get lost or directed to a dead end alley, so making time for getting lost is essential!
+Even if you use Google Maps or related apps, you can get lost or directed to a dead end alley, so including time for getting lost is essential!
 However, everything is easily accessible via water taxi and ferry, so you needn’t worry too much.

 One Day in Venice Itinerary

 Top things to do in Venice, Italy

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Venice.

 Campanile di San Marco

 The famous Campanile di San Marco bell tower opens at 9:00 am (9:30 during winter), before the Basilica itself, so visiting this first thing in the morning is a good way to get incredible city panoramas from the very top.

 Around half an hour is perfect for this stop, as it won’t take you longer than that for the elevator ride up, photo-ops, and the ride back down.
 Finishing this up first thing in the morning is important to avoid long lines next!